-- Convene an issue forum to educate voters about the important civic engagement or racial justice issues that are most pertinent in your community
+- Convene an issue forum online to educate folks about the most pertinent public health issues affecting people of color in your community

-- Host a film screening, film festival, or art exhibit on racial justice issues that are important in your community, followed by a discussion led by a facilitator
+- Host a watch party or film screening on racial justice and public health issues that are important in your community, followed by a Q&A discussion led by a facilitator

-- Hold a panel discussion with local leaders, advocates, experts, and community members
+- Hold a Webinar, Virtual Learning Session, or Online Workshop with panel discussions with local leaders, advocates, public health experts, and community members

-- Convene a gathering of local racial and social justice organizations, and use the fact sheets and materials from the toolkit to host a dialogue about racism in your community.
+Convene a gathering of local racial and social justice organizations as well as public health officials and use the fact sheets and materials from the toolkit to host a dialogue about racism and public health in your community.

 - Make a poster/sign of relevant information from YWCA USA fact sheets, and share this new resource with organizations, businesses, and others in your community.

 - Invite local elected officials to take the pledge to stand against racism.
 Then hold them accountable to create policies to address systemic and institutional racism.

 Attend a Stand Against Racism event near you

 Find an event in your community and bring your friends and family with you.
 Encourage others to do the same.
 If you don’t see an event near you, organize one yourself!
 Check the map regularly to see new events as they are registered.

 Take action in your community and with your elected officials

 Create a Stand Against Racism account to gain access to toolkits and materials to support you/your organization’s efforts to promote racial justice and public health reform!

 Contact your members of Congress and elected officials